albertshay888/css-exercise/README.md

 ## Instructions

-- Easiest is to just fork this repo And follow instructions on [github pages](https://pages.github.com/) to publish it as a github page, so you can easily share the result/code with me.
+- Easiest is to just make a duplicate of index.html, create your own github repo, and follow instructions on [github pages](https://pages.github.com/) to publish it as a github page, so you can easily share the result/code with me.
 - Or you can just download the file, and send back the index.html file with css in it.